dbubel/dbubel.github.io/src/content/blog/zig-simple-dependancy.md

 ...
 ```

-## Usage
+### Usage

-You should now be able to import the module in your application like this
+After adding the dependency, you can now import and use the `logz` module in your application as shown below:

 ```zig
 const std = @import("std");